 Additionally, training must be a continuous process.
 Materials should be updated frequently and rep proficiency measured often.
 Doing so ensures both content and reps stay fresh on product offerings, key messaging, and industry trends.

 Finally, you must invest in coaching.
-Not only does this mean preparing reps through role play scenarios, call reviews, and one-on-one mentorship, but also by ensuring sales managers have been trained.
+Not only does this mean preparing reps through role play scenarios, call reviews, and one-on-one mentoring, but also by ensuring sales managers have been trained on key sales skills.
 After all, the guidance sales leaders deliver will only be as strong as your investment in their growth.

 4. Build a Supportive Sales Culture